Applying for & Receiving Financial Aid

 Private Education Loans (Alternative Loans) and Other Funding Options

-- If the federal programs are not sufficient to cover all of your school-related expenses, you may also consider borrowing a private eduation loan or searching online for other funding options.
+- If the federal programs are not sufficient to cover all of your school-related expenses, you may also consider borrowing a private education loan or searching online for other funding options.

 You can review your awards on MyUSU after we notify you.
 If your family's financial circumstances have changed due to extenuating circumstances or if you have unusual expenses, please contact your financial aid counselor to discuss an appeal.
 Extenuating circumstances might include the loss of a job, child care expenses, high out-of-pocket medical expenses, added expenses for computer and school supplies etc.

 You must be enrolled in semester based classes to receive financial aid.
-Federal loans require at least six credits of enrollment.
+Federal loans require at least six credits of enrollment for undergraduates, five credits for graduates.
 Year-long independent study classes do not qualify for financial aid.
 USU approved study abroad programs may qualify for aid.

 Your accepted financial aid funds will be automatically applied to your charges.
 Check your account summary on MyUSU after you accept your awards.
 If you owe more than the estimated or pending financial aid, you must pay the balance before fee-payment deadline to prevent your classes from being dropped.
 Please note: loans require additional steps before they pay automatically.